 In the weeks immediately preceding CalConnect XXXI, two organizations joined CalConnect, raising the total to four new members since our May event.

 - Burbio, based in Burbio, based in Pelham, New York, offers a calendar sharing and synchronization platform built for local communities such as suburban towns.

 - SmoothSync, based in Dresden, Germany, offers a synchronization tool for Android apps syncing with iCloud and Yahoo.

 Trending – Technical Committees (TC’s) and Provisional Committees (PC’s)

-- TC FREEBUSY provided a live demo of VPOLL (consensus scheduling) interoperability across three different implementations each on its own server via iSCHEDULE (server-server scheduling).
+- TC FREEBUSY provided a live demo of a VPOLL (consensus scheduling) client, and expects to be able to demonstrate multiple clients and servers at the next CalConnect Event featuring multiple implementations each on its own server via iSCHEDULE (server-server scheduling).

 Trending – Interoperability testing